-Hollywood development extended in a band across the CPA between Hollywood and Santa Monica Boulevards during the early 20th century.
-Although a variety of property types exist in the CPA, the patterns of development were conducive to widespread single-family residential development.
-The Hollywood CPA contains many residential neighborhoods that retain their historical architectural character.
-The neighborhoods in Whitley Heights, Spaulding Square, Melrose Hill, Hollywood Grove, and the northwestern portion of Hancock Park, and Sunset Square feature concentrations of early 20th century single-family residences.
-These neighborhoods developed primarily due to their proximity to historic streetcar routes.
+The Melrose Hill neighborhood, one of Hollywood's Historic Preservation Overlay Zones, was built in the early 1900s developed primarily due to their proximity to historic streetcar routes.
 Multi-family development, which is intermittently dispersed throughout the predominantly single-family residential neighborhoods, typically consists of duplexes, fourplexes, small, and medium sized apartment buildings that are low-scale in keeping with the surrounding single-family neighborhoods.
 Scattered throughout the Hollywood CPA are bungalow courts from the early 20th century, designed in a variety of popular architectural styles including Craftsman and Mission Revival.
 While many intact historical structures are found throughout Hollywood, many of the residential buildings in the Hollywood CPA have been altered over time.